Baked Goat Cheese Dip

 Instructions

-• Mix ingredients in a food processor.
-To a bowl of a food processor, combine the soft goat cheese, cream cheese, and half and half.
-Creamy together until it's very soft.
-You may need to add a little extra half and half.
+• Mix ingredients in food processor.
+To a bowl of a food processor, combine the soft goat cheese, cream cheese, and olive oil.
+Process ingredients until creamy.

 • Add dip to a small baking dish.
-Then use a rubber spatula to spoon dip into a shallow baking dish.
+Then use a silicone spatula to spoon dip into a shallow baking dish.
 Smooth out evenly.
-Add a big drizzle of maple syrup to the top.

 • Bake dip.
-Bake dip in a preheated 350-degree oven until hot and bubbly, about 18 minutes or so.
+Bake dip in a preheated 350-degree oven until hot and bubbly, about 18-20 minutes or so.
+Test to see if a sprinkle of salt is needed to balance flavors.

 • Serve.
-Serve warm dip with crackers or your choice of baguette slices!
-(It's also delicious served at room temperature.)
+Serve warm dip with baguette slices, crackers, and/or apple slices!

 Notes